 Good examples could be roads, rivers, streams, bridges, branches, or fences but there are endless things that could be used.

 Geometry : Geometry is used to give a symmetry to the figure.
-Consider the photo of the Qutab captured by me, it has a geometry of an Isosceles triangle, which makes the Qutab look more majestic.
-Several paintings and ace photographs contain a sense of geometry in it.
+Consider the photo of the Qutab captured by me, it has a geometry of an Isosceles triangle, which make

 Using Geographic Shapes in this way isn’t something that I’ve done a lot of - but it is one technique to get balance in a shot and if you’re clever, to lead the eye into it (in a similar way to the diagonal lines rule above).